Born in a family of musicians, Franco-Armenian mezzosoprano Varduhi Abrahamyan completed her studies at the Conservatory of Yerevan.

 Other engagements included Manuel de Falla’s El amor brujo at the Théâtre du Châtelet conducted by Marc Minkowski, Orphée et Eurydice in Versailles and Marseille, and Polinesso (Ariodante) at Geneva’s Grand-Théâtre.

-Her upcoming plans include the house debuts at the Metropolitan Opera in Carmen and Nabucco, and at Opera Australia in Lucrezia Borgia.
-Additionally, she will return to Gran Teatre del Liceu, Opernhaus Zürich and Opéra de Paris as Carmen.
+Her upcoming plans include the house debut at the Metropolitan Opera in Carmen and Nabucco, and the return to Opéra de Paris as Carmen.